Mortichar/semi-modify-game-speed/README.md

 ***

 Thanks to everyone who writes scripts for Melvor and provides them to others!
+Many coders contributed to ideas here.

 ### Alternative Installation